VII. 713 - Title IX - Sexual Misconduct Policy

 If a complaint involves alleged conduct on the part of the University’s President, the Executive Committee of the University’s Board of Trustees will designate an appropriate person to conduct the investigation required by these procedures.
 The written report of the investigation will be presented to the Executive Committee of the Board of Trustees, which will prepare and issue the written determination and implement any appropriate and reasonable measures.
 The determination issued by the Executive Committee of the Board of Trustees is final, unless the President or the complainant provides a written letter of appeal to the Full Board of Trustees within five (5) days of his/her receipt of the Executive Committee’s written determination and in accordance with Section IV, below.
 The full Board of Trustees will issue a resolution on the matter within twenty-one (21) days and the resolution will be final and not subject to further appeal.
 The full Board of Trustees shall issue a short and plain, written statement of the resolution of the appeal.
 The written statement shall be provided to the complainant, the President, and the Title IX Coordinator within three (3) days of the resolution.

 If a complaint involves alleged conduct on the part of the Title IX Coordinator or any administrator senior to the Title IX Coordinator, the President will designate an appropriate person to conduct the investigation required by these procedures.
-The written report of the investigation shall be presented to the President, who will prepare and issue the written determination and implement appropriate and reasonable measures.
-The resolution issued by the President is final, unless the complainant or respondent provides a written letter of appeal to the Executive Committee of the Board of Trustees within five (5) days of his/her receipt of the President’s written determination and in accordance with Section IV, below.
+The written report of the investigation shall be presented to the President, who will appoint three (3) members of the Title IX Team, who have no conflict of interest, to review the investigation report, make a determination, and prepare and issue the written determination and implement appropriate and reasonable measures.
+The resolution issued by the Title IX Team is final, unless the complainant or respondent provides a written letter of appeal to the Executive Committee of the Board of Trustees within five (5) days of his/her receipt of the Title IX Team’s written determination and in accordance with Section IV, below.
 The Executive Committee of the Board of Trustees will issue a resolution on the matter within twenty-one (21) days and the resolution will be final and not subject to further appeal.
 The Executive Committee of the Board of Trustees shall issue a short and plain, written statement of the resolution of the appeal.
 The written statement shall be provided to the complainant, respondent, and the Title IX Coordinator within three (3) days of the resolution.
 If the Title IX Coordinator is the respondent, a copy of the resolution should also be given to one of the Deputy Coordinators to ensure it is properly filed.

 Method of Appeal